 The Philip Johnson Glass House was completed in 1949.
 Inspired by Mies van der Rohe's Farnsworth House (Plano, IL, 1951), its exterior walls are of glass with no interior walls, a radical departure from houses of the time.
 The Glass House began a fifty-year odyssey of architectural experimentation in forms, materials, and ideas through the addition of many "pavilions"—the Brick House/Guest House, Pond Pavilion, Painting Gallery, Sculpture Gallery, Ghost House, Library/Study, and DaMonsta—and the methodical sculpting of the surrounding forty-acre landscape.

-Tickets to visit the site for fall are available online.
+Tickets to visit the site are available online.

 a treasure trove of fine art from the world's most renowned artists, galleries, museums and cultural institutions.
 We offer exclusive works you can't find anywhere else.

 through exclusive content featuring art news, collecting guides, and interviews with artists, dealers, collectors, curators and influencers.